-Prince Albert Informal Settlement exists of twenty (20) informal structures.
-The two informal structures at the nearby cemetery have been relocated to Torterlduif Street which is a more formalised informal settlement.
+Prince Albert Informal Settlement exists of thirty-five (35) informal structures.
+The two informal structures at the nearby cemetery have been relocated to Tortelduif Street which is a more formalised informal settlement.
+The ablution facilities at the informal settlement was recently upgraded.
+The Municipality is also looking towards the extension of the informal settlement with an additional 100 enhanced service sites.

-The Western Cape Government: Human Settlements indicated in March 2019 that the following housing pipeline for Prince Albert municipal area is supported.
+The Western Cape Government: Human Settlements indicated in January 2020 that the following housing pipeline for Prince Albert municipal area is supported.